mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 ## Examples of different display types

-Below we have three different HTML elements, all of which have an outer display type of `block`.
+The example below has three different HTML elements, all of which have an outer display type of `block`.

 - A paragraph with a border added in CSS.
 The browser renders this as a block box.
 The paragraph starts on a new line and uses the entire available width.